obitech/k8s-yaml-test/README.md

-# Evaluation Multi-Doc Parsing in Kubernetes
+# Evaluating Multi-Doc Parsing in Kubernetes

 Evaluating options to perform multi doc parsing in Kubernetes.